-Students have the right to make representations against any progress decision that has a negative effect upon them, or their future career.
-The University calls these representations 'Appeals', or in the first instance 'Academic Appeals' .
+Students have the right to make representations against any progress decision taken by either a University Progress and Awards Board, a Board of Examiners, a School Progress Panel or examiner of a Research Degree thesis.
+The University calls these representations 'Appeals', or in the first instance 'Academic Appeals'.

 If following receipt of the outcome of your appeal you remain dissatisfied, you may wish to consider the options available to you as outlined in the next steps (PDF - 217KB) document.